OrpheusGr/Discord-IRC-Bridge/README.md

   - !whoami shows the sender's IRC nick
   - !shutdown to kill the bot. (only for botops) (works on IRC too)
   - !relayhelp for usage of any of the above commands

-## Known bugs:

-- The bot currently fails to convert Discord italics to IRC italics.
-The bot itself does the replacement just fine but the irc library encodes the message and somehow the italics character is stripped.
-  - I don't know how to fix this and i'm currently waiting on a reply from the library's maintainers in order to solve this.

 ## Setting up and running